 - compulsory language classes, chosen from a variety of possibilities which normally include (medieval) Latin, Old English, Old Norse, Old French, Old Occitan, Old High German, Middle High German, and Greek.
 Depending on availability, it may also be possible to arrange tuition in Medieval Welsh, Medieval Irish, Hebrew or Arabic.
 The language selected should normally be closely related to your work;

-- palaeography/codicology classes in one of the participating departments, ie English, history (Medieval Latin), medieval and modern languages, Byzantine Greek;
+- palaeography/codicology classes in one of the participating departments, ie English, history (Medieval Latin), medieval and modern languages;

-- attendance at various seminars, including interdisciplinary seminars which underline the different but complementary approaches to medieval sources offered by different disciplines.
+- seminars, including interdisciplinary seminars which underline the different but complementary approaches to medieval sources offered by different disciplines.
 In Trinity term, you will present work in progress on your dissertation at the interdisciplinary Medieval Church and Culture seminar;

-- attendance at a research methods workshop designed to address issues encountered by researchers in medieval studies and intended to be responsive to and shaped by your concerns; and
+- a research methods workshop designed to address issues encountered by researchers in medieval studies and intended to be responsive to and shaped by your concerns; and

 - a dissertation of no more than 12,000 words on your own research topic.

 In connection with the interdisciplinary seminar, a special week of additional research activities takes place each year.
 A particular expert in interdisciplinary medieval studies is invited to give a plenary lecture and seminar and to conduct a workshop for graduate students.
 This is an exciting opportunity for current students to discuss their work with a distinguished visiting scholar.
-Recent guest lecturers have included Caroline Walker-Bynum, Barbara Newman, Christopher Page, Jeffrey Hamburger, David D'Avray, Rita Copeland, William Miller and Miri Rubin.
+Recent guest lecturers have included Caroline Walker-Bynum, Barbara Newman, Christopher Page, Jeffrey Hamburger, David D'Avray, Rita Copeland, William Miller, Miri Rubin and William Chester Jordan.